laritzalba/gcp-terraform/README.md

-# Deploy with Terraform in Google Cloud Platform (GCP)
+# Deploy resources in Google Cloud Platform (GCP) using Terraform code

 Set up a Terraform project that enables the deployment of resources on Google Cloud Platform (GCP).
 This project setup also a remote Terraform state file stored in a bucket created on GCP.